oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/introduction/introduction.md

     * Allow for collaboration and review within the system.

 * **Result**: Once all workflows are completed Salesperson using WCC capability combines all the document into single PDF and shares the public link to customer.

-### **Objectives**

-In this lab, you will:

-* Setup WCC Marketplace Environment
-* Setup Request-For-Proposal (RFP) Management APEX Application
-* Upload RFP Document to initiate the Process by selecting required Sections for the Response
-* Update the Section documents for the RFP Response
-* Review and Approve the updated Section documents
-* Browse through and Merge several Section documents to create single RFP Response

-### **Prerequisites**

-This lab assumes you have:

-* Paid or LiveLabs Oracle Cloud account, to provision WCC Marketplace instance
-* Familiarity with Oracle Cloud Infrastructure (OCI) is desirable , but not mandatory
-* Familiarity with APEX is desirable, but not mandatory

 You may now **proceed to the next lab**.